China General Nuclear Power Group

-China General Nuclear Power Group (CGN) (中国广核集团), formerly China Guangdong Nuclear Power Group (中国广东核电集团), is a Chinese state-owned energy corporation under the SASAC of the State Council.
+China General Nuclear Power Group (CGN) (中国广核集团), formerly China Guangdong Nuclear Power Group (中国广东核电集团), is a Chinese state-owned energy corporation under the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
+As of 2024, CGN is China's biggest domestic nuclear power operator (with more than 50% of the domestic market) and is the world's largest nuclear power construction company.

 In China, CGN operates nuclear plants at Daya Bay Nuclear Power Plant, Ling Ao Nuclear Power Plant, Hongyanhe Nuclear Power Plant and Ningde Nuclear Power Plant, with five new nuclear power stations under construction and another two planned.
 CGN operates in wind energy and solar energy, as well as hydroelectricity.
-CGN operates power generation plant of the following capacities: nuclear 8.3 GW, wind 4.7 GW, hydro 4.0 GW and solar 600 MW.

-CGN has been sanctioned by the United States for attempting to acquire advanced U.S. nuclear technology to divert to military uses in China.
-In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included CGN.
-CGN's proposals to operate two nuclear plants in the UK have received criticism from MPs as a potential threat to national security.

 History

-China Guangdong Nuclear Power Holding Co., Ltd. (CGNPC) was established in September 1994 with a registered capital of RMB 10.2 billion with nuclear power as its core business.
+China Guangdong Nuclear Power Holding Co., Ltd. (CGNPC) was established in 1994 with a registered capital of RMB 10.2 billion with nuclear power as its core business.
 With CGNPC as its core enterprise, China Guangdong Nuclear Power Group (CGNPG) comprises more than twenty wholly owned or controlling subsidiaries.
+It is one of the two most significant companies in China's nuclear power industry and uranium mining (the other is China National Nuclear Corporation).

+The enterprise was significant in the planning for Daya Bay Nuclear Power Plant.
+China Guangdong Nuclear Power Group's initial focus was to manage Daya Bay and focus on the business in Guangdong.

+In 2005, Qian Zhimin was promoted to chairman and Chinese Communist Party Committee Secretary of the company.
+Qian's strategy was to position the company as a "clean power company, with nuclear power as its core industry."
+During his tenure, it started its first wind energy project in Jilin (2006). hydropower projects in Sichuan (2006) and Guangxi (2008), and its first solar energy project in Gansu (2009).

 In April 2009, a fund run by China Guangdong Nuclear Power Group signed a deal raising US$1.03 billion for nuclear and related energy projects.
 Guangdong Nuclear's fund, the first industrial fund set up by a state-owned enterprise with approval from the State Council signed the fund-raising agreement with Bank of China, China Development Bank and other institutions, which will become shareholders in the fund.
 The financing is the first of two phases for the fund, which plans to raise a total of 10 billion yuan.